TakingItCasual/easymc/docs/getting_started.rst

 To create the necessary AWS account, visit https://aws.amazon.com/.

-This script requires AWS IAM user credentials to interact with your account.
+This script requires an AWS IAM user access key to interact with your account.
 To set up your AWS account, a temporary IAM user is needed.
 To create the IAM user, visit your `IAM Management Console`_ and create a new user.